 You may have a reaction to the infusion (when the medicine is injected into the vein).
 If this happens, you may need to slow down the speed of your IV infusion, but the infusion should not take more than 2 hours to complete.
 A caregiver or family member should then watch you for at least 1 hour after your injection to make sure you have no further side effects.

 Each single-use vial (bottle) of this medicine is for one use only.
 Throw away after one use, even if there is still some medicine left in it after injecting your dose.

 Use a disposable needle only once, then throw away in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

 Do not stop using eculizumab without first talking to your doctor.
 Stopping or interrupting your treatment could cause sudden and serious effects on your red blood cells.

 If you stop using eculizumab for any reason, your blood may need to be tested on a regular basis for 8 to 12 weeks.
 Do not miss any scheduled visits to your doctor during this follow-up period.

-Store in the refrigerator.
+Store unopened vials in their original carton in the refrigerator.
 Protect from light and do not freeze.
-Keep unopened eculizumab vials in their original carton.
 Throw away any unused vials after the expiration date on the label has passed.

 Additional Soliris Information